lucahaines/lucahaines/README.md

-Hi, I’m @lucahaines
+Hi, I’m @lucahaines,
-I’m interested in physics and fractals
+In terms of coding, I’m interested in physics and fractals
-I’m currently learning some python